flowdock/api-docs/docs/How-To-Integrate.md

 }
 ```

-The most important and universal fields are listed below, for full reference on fields and message types, see [thread messages documentation](thread-messages).
+The most important and universal fields are listed below, for full reference on fields and different message types, see [thread messages documentation](thread-messages).

 | Name          | Description  |
 | ------------- | ------------ |
 | flow_token | The token you received after creating the integration between your application and the flow |
 | thread_id | This is the identifier used for connecting activities into threads.
 This should be an unique identifier within the scope of the integration created for this particular flow.
 For example, if you post two activities with the same identifier and the same flow token, those activities will be end up in the same thread. |

+The example application uses [a utility class](https://github.com/flowdock/flowdock-example-integration/blob/master/lib/flowdock/activity.rb) for producing JSON payloads like the above example.

 ## Additional steps